kutu/pyirsdk/tutorials/03 Base application.md

             state.last_car_setup_tick = car_setup_tick
             print('car setup update count:', car_setup['UpdateCount'])
             # now you can go to garage, and do some changes with your setup
-            # and that this line will be printed, only when you change something
+            # this line will be printed, only when you change something
-            # and not every 1 sec
+            # and press apply button, but not every 1 sec
     # note about session info data
-    # you should always check if data is available
+    # you should always check if data exists first
     # before do something like ir['WeekendInfo']['TeamRacing']
     # so do like this:
     # if ir['WeekendInfo']: